0vatsa/lightweight-charts-for_sequential_data/README.md

 ------------
 This section describes exactly what changes you'll need to make to the codebase to make it sequential-data compatible.
 #### 5.1 The Idea
 We are just going to change two pieces  of front end, that's it, we won't touch anything else in the codebase.
+Every feature mentioned in the documentation will work as expected.
 ![](images/idea.png)

 #### 5.2 Steps